JerilynFranz/python-gen-tries/README.md

 It can handle `Sequence`s of `Hashable` conforming objects as keys for the trie out of the box.

-As long as the tokens returned by a sequence are hashable, it largely 'just works'.
+As long as the tokens returned by a sequence are hashable, and the hash is content-aware, it largely 'just works'.

 You can 'mix and match' types of objects used as token in a key as long as they all conform to the `Hashable` protocol.